jorgebarmza/itsjorgebar.github.io/_pages/about.md

 I work at <a href='https://labs.google/'>Google Labs</a>, building new AI tools for creators.
 I'm a full&#8209;stack engineer, fascinated by large&#8209;scale ML systems 🤖 My favorite activity is collaborating to solve meaningful technical problems.

-For recreation, I run trails, study math, share stories with friends, and appreciate each breath 🌱 I’m a member of <a href='https://www.givingwhatwecan.org/'>Giving What We Can</a>, motivated to help improve the world.
+For recreation, I run trails, study math, share stories with friends, and appreciate each breath 🌱 I’m a member of <a href='https://www.givingwhatwecan.org/'>Giving What We Can</a>, optimistic about a world where everyone can flourish.

 You can reach me via email or on social media: `@jorgebarmza`